 In 2019 Sarah scored ‘Okavango River of Dreams’ filmed by Directors, Dereck and Beverly Joubert for PBS Nature.
 A 90 minute Feature film and 3 part series for TV, Sarah co-scored the music with fellow South African composer J.B Arthur who conducted the Johannesburg Film Orchestra.
 Robert Redford fell in love with the film and it opened with its premiere at the 2020 Sundance Film Festival.

 At the end of 2021 Sarah released two singles from her forthcoming predominately Classical album Resonate.
-Recorded with the accomplished players of Orchestra for the Earth conducted by John Warner at Sir George Martin’s Air Lyndhurst Studios in Hampstead, Resonate the single, was specially written for the World Land Trust becoming the soundtrack to their latest campaign in Guatemala.
-Rhythm of the Earth is a special commission from H.R.H The Prince of Wales, to highlight the message & ethos of his Terra Carta project at this year’s COP26 Climate conference in Glasgow.
-The piece was premiered with HRH The Prince of Wales, at the Kelvingrove Art Gallery and Museum at the Terra Carta Seal Awards during the Glasgow conference.
+Recorded with the accomplished players of Orchestra for the Earth conducted by John Warner at Sir George Martin’s Air Lyndhurst Studios in Hampstead, ‘Resonate’ the single, was specially written for the World Land Trust becoming the soundtrack to their latest campaign in Guatemala.
+Rhythm of the Earth is a personal commission from His Majesty the King, to highlight the message & ethos of his Terra Carta project at the 2021 COP26 Climate conference in Glasgow.
+The piece was premiered with, (the then) HRH The Prince of Wales at the Kelvingrove Art Gallery and Museum at the Terra Carta Seal Awards during the Glasgow conference.
 Both pieces are part of a diverse, cinematic album intermingling between genres and encompassing both the epic & the intimate, from highly lyrical & emotive classical concertos, soaring choral musical panoramas, to folk-inspired melodies & popular singer~songwriter style pieces.
 The album also features a cover version of ‘Oceans (Where Feet May Fail)’.
 Resonate was released February 4th 2022.